 The organization of this paper is as follows.
-In Section~2 we first give a brief review on toric geometry from a view point of symplectic geometry.
+In Section~2 we first give a brief review on toric geometry from a viewpoint of symplectic geometry.
 After that we give a description of Riemannian metric of torus invariant K\"ahler structure along \cite{Guillemin}, \cite{Abreu} and \cite{ApostolovCalderbankGauduchon}.
 In Section~3 we put together fundamental definitions and facts of dually flat spaces and their torification.
-In Section~4 we explain a dually flat structure on a Delzant polytope with symplectic potential.
-We derive a formula of Bregman divergence in Proposition~\ref{prop : Divergence of P}, which coincides essentially with the {\it Kullback-Leibler divergence} for a mixture family of probability density functions on a finite set.
-In Theorem~\ref{prop:M_P to P} we also give a characterization as a zero sum condition (\ref{eq:zerosum2}) for a compact toric K\"ahler manifold to become a torification of such a family.
+In Section~4 we explain a dually flat structure on a Delzant polytope with a symplectic potential.
+We derive a formula for the Bregman divergence in Proposition~\ref{prop : Divergence of P}, which coincides essentially with the {\it Kullback-Leibler divergence} for a mixture family of probability density functions on a finite set.
+Theorem~\ref{prop:M_P to P} provides a characterization as a zero-sum condition (\ref{eq:zerosum}) for a compact toric K\"ahler manifold to become a torification of such a family.
 In Section~5 we investigate the boundary behavior of the dually flat space arising from Delzant polytope, and give proofs of main results, Theorem~\ref{thm : conti divergence} and Theorem~\ref{thm:Pythagorean theorem}.
 In Section~6 we exhibit two examples.
 In the first example we demonstrate the verification of our main theorems using the isosceles triangle and $\bbC P^2$.
-The second example is a non-compact case, which tells us our main results can be generalized for non-compact case.
+The second example is a non-compact case, which suggests that our main results can be extended to non-compact case.

-{\bf Acknowledgement.} The author is indebted to K. Tojo for introducing to the reference \cite{Molitor} and providing valuable comments.
-He is also grateful to M.~Nakamura and N.~Nakajima for fruitful discussions on dually flat spaces.
-He has gratitude to M.~Molitor for giving useful comments on the draft version of this paper.
+{\bf Acknowledgement.} The author is indebted to Koichi Tojo for introducing him to the reference \cite{Molitor} and providing valuable comments.
+He is also grateful to Mao Nakamura and Naomichi Nakajima for fruitful discussions on dually flat spaces.
+He has gratitude to Mathieu Molitor for giving useful comments on the draft version of this paper.
 The author is partly supported by Grant-in-Aid for Scientific Research (C) 18K03288.